Mossop/node-plex-client/docs/index.rst

    classes

-This is a promise based Node API for inerracting with Plex Media Servers and Plex accounts.
+This is a promise based Node API for interacting with Plex Media Servers and Plex accounts.
 The goal is to include basic browsing and sync functionality but it is in its early stages.
 Do not be surprised by large API changes in the near term.